Baseball sites, times: North Allegheny, Pine-Richland rematch at Slippery Rock - Trib HSSN

 By: Chris Harlan

-Class 6A rivals Pine-Richland and North Allegheny will rematch Thursday night at Slippery Rock University in a PIAA quarterfinal matchup.
+Section rivals Pine-Richland and North Allegheny will rematch Thursday night in a PIAA Class 6A baseball quarterfinal at Slippery Rock University.

+They split their two regular-season games.
+Pine-Richland won the first 5-4 and North Allegheny won the second 2-0.

 In all, 11 WPIAL teams reached the quarters.